superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

     `replace_clauses(self, clauses: Sequence[superlinked.framework.dsl.query.query_clause.QueryClause]) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
     :

+    `select(self, *fields: superlinked.framework.common.schema.schema_object.SchemaField | str | superlinked.framework.dsl.query.param.Param) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
+    :   Select specific fields from the schema to be returned in the query results.

+        Args:
+            *fields (SchemaField | str | Param): The fields to select.
+Can be:
+                - One or more SchemaField objects
+                - One or more field names as strings
+                - A single Param object that will be filled with fields later If no fields are provided, returns an empty selection.

+        Returns:
+            Self: The query object itself.

+        Raises:
+            QueryException: If multiple Param objects are provided or Param is mixed with other field types.
+            TypeException: If any of the fields are of unsupported types.
+            FieldException: If any of the schema fields are not part of the schema.

+    `select_all(self) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
+    :   Select all fields from the schema to be returned in the query results.

+        Returns:
+            Self: The query object itself.

     `similar(self, space_field_set: superlinked.framework.dsl.space.has_space_field_set.HasSpaceFieldSet | superlinked.framework.dsl.space.space_field_set.SpaceFieldSet, param: collections.abc.Sequence[str] | collections.abc.Sequence[float] | PIL.Image.Image | str | int | float | bool | None | tuple[str | None, str | None] | superlinked.framework.dsl.query.param.Param, weight: float | int | superlinked.framework.dsl.query.param.Param = 1.0) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
     :   Add a 'similar' clause to the query.
 Similar queries compile query inputs (like query text) into vectors